Avoid sun damaged skin

 Sun damage can age your skin before its time and carries serious health risks as well.

-After years of tanning, you are at higher risk of cellular damage, premature ageing, age spots and skin cancer, including malignant melanoma, the most serious type.
+Tanning and sunburn put you at a higher risk of cellular damage, premature ageing, age spots and skin cancer, including malignant melanoma, the most serious type.

 Why is sunburn dangerous?